 The depletion of natural capital such as forests, water, minerals, biodiversity and land poses a significant challenge to achieving poverty reduction and sustainable development objectives.
-MINECOFIN has begun to value Rwanda's natural capital to mitigate those risks and modify Rwanda's strategic KPIs monitoring using a 'Green GDP' instrument.
-After the natural capital is included in the accounting, Rwanda can incorporate this form of wealth into its macroeconomic framework by calculating an environmentally-adjusted net domestic product.
+MINECOFIN has begun to put a value on Rwanda's natural capital to mitigate those risks and modify Rwanda's strategic KPIs monitoring using a 'Green GDP' instrument.
+Once natural capital is included in the accounting, Rwanda can incorporate this form of wealth into its macroeconomic framework by calculating an environmentally-adjusted net domestic product.
 This approach enables Rwanda to calculate, publish and monitor its green GDP.